Kevlar-sudo/MMA-G20/README.md

 - disliked_users (list of int): A list of user IDs that this user has disliked.
 - matched_users (list of int): A list of user IDs that have been mutually matched with this user.

+ ### Data Structure: User Profile Management
+In the user profile, users’ information, including individual user ID, name, age, gender, located city, interest, and other information, including a list of liked users, a list of disliked users, and a list of matched users will be stored and updated as well.
+Current user’s information will be stored in the database through SQLite connection.

+- *add_user*: A new user profile will be added through to store the new user’s information in the database.
+- *user_exists*: To view an existing user profile, a given user id will be searched and will return the searching user’s a list of different information, otherwise, it will return a warning message.
+- *update_user*: Users can edit their profile information.
+The user’s existing profile will be extracted from the database, and the updated information, such as name, age, gender, location, and interests, will replace the old data.
+The changes will then be saved back to the database.
+- *delete_user*: A user profile will be removed.
+This function deletes the user’s profile from the database, and all references to the user in other users’ liked, disliked, and matched lists will be cleared as well.

+  ### User Interaction
+- *liked_user*: The other user ID will be checked or added to the list of current users’ “liked_user” if the list does not contain the other user ID.
+Moreover, if both users like each other, then each user will be added to the other’s like list and both return TRUE, otherwise, return False for the user who dislikes.
+- *dislike_user*: If the other user ID is not in the matching list, then the new dislike user ID will be added to the list and then updated to the database.
+- *_add_to_matches*: If the matched user ID is not in the matching list, then the new matched user ID will be added to the list and then updated to the database.
+- *compare_users*: If both users' existence is validated, then two user profiles will be created, and further calculated the compatibility scores between the two users.
+If one or both users do not exist, then an error message will be printed.
+- *recommend_user*: After extracting users from the data frame, an eligible user list will be created, but excluding the current user, liked user, and disliked user.
+Then, the user with the highest compatibility score will be selected as a candidate matching user.
+Otherwise, a “False” message will the returned.

 ### Database Integration: